 - Intake Questionnaire: Injury - A sample attorney intake form for general injury claims, such as car accidents, assault and battery, slip and fall accidents, and medical malpractice.

 - Intake Form: Invasion of Privacy - Invasion of privacy claims are notoriously difficult to prove, but this intake form will help you organize your thoughts and gather the pertinent information.

 - Quiz: Emotional Distress - Emotional distress means different things to different people, but this quiz will help you learn what emotional distress means from a liability standpoint.

 - Worksheet: Damage Estimate - Worksheet to help you list and tabulate the actual damages you may claim for an injury claim, including immediate medical costs and future expenditures.

 - Questionnaire: When You Are Injured By a Defective Product - Questionnaire to help you organize your thoughts before filing a defective product claim.

-If you're considering filing a personal injury lawsuit, you may need an experienced accident and injury lawyer.
-An attorney who specializes in handling accident and injury cases will be able to explain to you the law that may apply to your particular circumstances.
-That's why it's important to speak to a lawyer familiar with the laws in your jurisdiction.
-You can contact an experienced injury attorney for a free claim evaluation.
+If you're considering filing a personal injury lawsuit, you may need the help of a legal professional.
+An attorney who specializes in handling accident and injury cases will be able to explain how the law may apply to your particular circumstances and file the appropriate personal injury forms.
+Get in touch with a local injury law attorney today.